-For example, if you want to buy 10,000 EUR/USD you can either deposit the whole amount, but with margin trading if you choose a leverage of 1:100 you only have to put up 1/100 of the total amount as margin which will be $100.
+For example, if you want to buy 10,000 EUR/USD, you either deposit the whole amount, but with margin trading if you choose leverage of 1:100 you only have to put up 1/100 of the total amount as margin – which will be $100.
 So with $100 margin, you can trade $10,000.

 Leverage is one of the main ways that banks profit in trading currencies, and this leverage is available to retail traders as well.
 Leverage can turn good trades into great trades.
-Remember, however, that while leverage can boost your potential profits it can also lead you to bigger potential losses.
+Remember, however, that while leverage can boost your potential profits, it can also lead you to more significant potential losses.
 You need to make sure you employ sound risk management strategies and improve your trading skills to ensure your profitability as a trader.